top of page

 Do yourself a favour and check out this recipe for chocolate salad (they’re just joking, it’s for Chocolate Truffles but with an added twist that renders them nigh on a health food) by Flourish Yoga in Takapuna.

 Quick and easy, with very few ingredients.
 The longest part is waiting for them to set in the fridge.
 I still have to learn how to do this step correctly.
 My version of the recipe is ‘eat half of the mixture while it’s still warm and gooey’.
 Then ‘scrape the bowl clean and lick the spoon clean while you're at it’.
 Then ‘test the mixture once it's been in the fridge a bit to see how it’s setting’.
+So I can't really tell you how many this recipe makes.
+I guess it also depends on the size of balls you like!

 * If you are taking an oral supplement, it's preferable to take it between meals so it's absorbed better.
 Spread it throughout the day if possible.
 Too much oral magnesium can act like a laxative, impairing your absorption of the mineral as it's excreted too rapidly from your body.